 Recent improvements in design verification strive to automate the error-detection process and greatly enhance engineers' ability to detect functional errors.
 However, the process of diagnosing the cause of these errors and fixing them remains difficult and requires significant ad-hoc manual effort.
 Our work proposes improvements to this aspect of verification by presenting novel constructs and algorithms to automate the error-repair process at the Register-Transfer Level (RTL), where most development occurs.
 Our contributions include a new RTL error model and scalable error-repair algorithms.
-Empirical results show that our solution can diagnose and correct errors in designs up to several thousand lines of RTL code in minutes.
+Empirical results show that our solution can diagnose and correct errors in just a handful of minutes even for complex designs of up to several thousand lines of RTL code.
 This demonstrates the superior scalability and efficiency of our approach compared to previous work.